FreshRSS/FreshRSS/docs/en/admins/15_extensions.md

 ### User extensions

-Every user has to manage the extensions by them self.
-The configuration via the cog icon is valid only for the user, not for other users.
+Every user has to manage the extensions by themselves.
+Configuration via the gear icon is valid only for that user, not for other users.

 `metadata.json`: "type": "user"